 You can pretend to be waiting Professor Flitwick, you know.”
 He put on a high voice, “‘Oh, Professor Flitwick, I’m so worried, I think I got question fourteen b wrong…

-Aaaah,” said Ron, imitating Professor Trelawney’s mysical whisper, “when two Neptunes appear in the sky, it is a sure sign that a midget in glasses is being born, Harry…”
+Aaaah,” said Ron, imitating Professor Trelawney’s mystical whisper, “when two Neptunes appear in the sky, it is a sure sign that a midget in glasses is being born, Harry…

 I’ll make Goyle do lines, he hates writing,” said Ron happily.
 He lowered his voice to Goyle’s low grunt, mimed writing in midair.
 “I…must…not…look…like…a…baboon’s…backside.”

-Ron’s impressions aren’t just funny.
-They’re genuinely well done.
+Ron’s impressions are not only funny, they’re genuinely well done.
 In Half Blood Prince he temporarily damages his friendship with Hermione by perpetrating a “cruel but accurate impression of Hermione jumping up and down in her seat every time Professor McGonagall asked a question”.

 But still, what use is that skill?